MaxAnfilofyev/comp-bio-scientist-v1/README.md

 > **Note:**
 > The AI Scientist-v2 doesn’t necessarily produce better papers than v1, especially when a strong starting template is available. v1 follows well-defined templates, leading to high success rates, while v2 takes a broader, more exploratory approach with lower success rates. v1 works best for tasks with clear objectives and a solid foundation, whereas v2 is designed for open-ended scientific exploration.

-> **Caution!**
-> This codebase will execute Large Language Model (LLM)-written code.
-There are various risks and challenges associated with this autonomy, including the potential use of dangerous packages, uncontrolled web access, and the possibility of spawning unintended processes.
-Ensure that you run this within a controlled sandbox environment (e.g., a Docker container).
-Use at your own discretion.

 ## Table of Contents

 1. [Requirements](#requirements)